Connect with a certified trainer for free

 What causes Degenerative Disc Disease (Lumbar Spine)?

-The lower back undergoes a tremendous amount of stress and movement throughout our lifetime.
-As we get older, spinal discs can become dehydrated and therefore become stiffer and less able to take on stress from daily movement.
-When spinal discs aren’t able to take on the stress that they once could, they’re more likely to become damaged.
+The lower back experiences tremendous stress and movement throughout our lifetime.
+As we age, spinal discs can become dehydrated, stiffer, and less able to withstand stress from daily movement.
+When spinal discs can’t withstand the stress they once could, they’re more likely to become damaged.
+This disc dehydration, combined with lumbar disc wear and the onset of spinal arthritis or lumbar spondylosis, can lead to chronic back pain.

 Degenerative disc disease of the lumbar spine is common among individuals who play/have played these sports: